 Take a Tour at the Neon Museum

 The best attraction in Downtown Las Vegas is the Neon Museum.
-It’s an easy walk from Fremont East, but you can also drive if you have a car.
+It’s a 10-15 minute walk from Fremont East, but you can also drive if you have a car.
 This is home to “the boneyard”, a collection of old neon signs from the early days of Vegas (and other places too).
 You must take a guided tour to see the signs, so reserve a spot in advance.

 Read More: The Neon Museum